 Imagine only being allowed a certain amount of meat per week… a world where sugar is precious and worth saving… where a coupon booklet is the golden ticket one needs to purchase the basics.
 Today, we don’t think twice about buying kitchen pantry products like butter, sugar, and meat; these products are widely available and easy to purchase at any grocery store.
 During World War II, however, grocery shopping wasn’t so simple.
 From gasoline to liquor to canned goods, nearly everything Americans bought had a point value.
 You were not allowed to exceed your allotted points in any given month; if you ran out of coupons, you ran out of luck.
 Many items simply could not be purchased without them.

 During World War I, voluntary rationing had been encouraged by Herbert Hoover and the U.S. Food Administration.
-In fact, the now popular term “Meatless Mondays” originated in Herbert Hoover’s White House as a way to encourage citizens to cut down their weekly meat consumption.
+In fact, the now popular term “Meatless Mondays” originated in Herbert Hoover’s White House (it was originally “Meatless Tuesdays”) as a way to encourage citizens to cut down their weekly meat consumption.
 A war rationing system was officially established in the United States after the attack on Pearl Harbor, and continued throughout World War II.
 Shortages were frequent and constantly changing; what was available one week might not be the next.
 Citizens were allowed different items based on their age and needs; babies and children were allowed canned milk, while older citizens might not be depending on availability.

 Food items rationed during the war included (but weren’t limited to) cheese, meat, coffee, butter, canned goods, jams, dried fruits, cooking oils, fats and shortening, and sugar.
 Everyday items were also rationed, including nylons, rubber and tires, coal, bicycles, toothpaste, and footwear.
 The list of rationed items grew with each passing month, as conflicts erupted in different parts of the world– places that would normally supply goods to the U.S. Rationing was accomplished in the spirit of patriotism, as Americans wished to help the war effort in any way they could.